Digipolitan/dependency-injector/README.md

 ## The Basics

-First you must create a DependencyModule and register some providers
+First you must create a Module and register some providers

 ```swift
 let module = Module()